bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 appearance of your plot.
 Clicking or tapping on interactive legend entries controls the visibility of the glyphs associated with the legend entry.

-See :ref:`userguide_interaction_legends` in the User Guide for more information and examples.
+See |interactive legends| in the user guide for more information and examples.

 .. note::
-    :ref:`userguide_interaction_legends` features currently work on the first, "per-glyph" style legends.
+    The features of |interactive legends| currently only work on the basic legend labels described :ref:`above <userguide_plotting_legends_legend_label>`.
     Legends that are created by specifying a column to automatically group do not yet support interactive features.

 .. _userguide_plotting_color_bars: